Ideas for Sustainable Organic Waste Management at Yung Shue Wan

 In order to offset the scheme’s running costs excess organic products can be sold on to the general public at regular intervals.

-A community composting group Use of compost and mulch to workshop, learning about com‐ create low maintenance, sus‐ posting, its values and uses. tainable landscape detail in
+A community composting group Use of compost and mulch to create low-maintenance, sustainable landscape.

 Yung Shue Wan.